mnooner256/ClassCalendar/README.md

 will be discussed on any given class day.
 The generator also accepts some optional content, holidays for example.

-Tells the script about the class using a specification file.
+The user tells the script about the class using a specification file.
 The specification file is a plain INI file.
 The best means to understand what goes into a specification file is to read the example in the repository.

 Requirements